unChaz/sci-fi-5e/srd/classes/scoundrel.md

 Beginning at 13th level, you can sometimes cause another creature to suffer an attack meant for you.
 When you are targeted by an attack while a creature within 5 feet of you is granting you cover against that attack, you can use your reaction to have the attack target that creature instead of you.

 #### Soul of Deceit
 Starting at 17th level, your thoughts can't be read by telepathy or other means, unless you allow it.
-You can present false thoughts by succeeding on a Charisma (Deception) check contested by the mind reader's Wisdom (Insight) check.
+You can present false thoughts by succeeding on a Deception check contested by the mind reader's Wisdom (Insight) check.

 Additionally, no matter what you say, magic that would determine if you are telling the truth indicates you are being truthful if you so choose, and you can't be compelled to tell the truth by magic.